calvinw/gem2-experiments/README.md

 Once you pick the LLM response modality you can begin input prompting.

+Note:
+- Changing the response modality currently resets the chat completely and turns off any prompting modalities you are using.

 ## Inputs

 ### Prompting Modalities (Webcam, Screenshare, Mic) - What You Send